Musk says his cage fight with Zuckerberg will be streamed on X

 Elon Musk says his potential in-person fight with Mark Zuckerberg would be streamed on his social media site X, formerly known as Twitter.

 The two tech billionaires seemingly agreed to a “cage match” face-off in late June.
-Zuckerberg is actually trained in mixed martial arts, and the Facebook founder posted about completing his first jiu jitsu tournament earlier this year.
+Zuckerberg is actually trained in mixed martial arts, and the CEO of Facebook’s parent company Meta posted about completing his first jiu jitsu tournament earlier this year.

 “Zuck v Musk fight will be live-streamed on X,” Musk wrote in a post Sunday on the platform.
 “All proceeds will go to charity for veterans.”